 Texas Cremation Services with a Memorial

-A cremation service with a memorial is really not much different from a burial service.
+A cremation service with a memorial is not much different from a burial service.
 Only the deceased is cremated instead of buried.
-There are various options as to how you can conduct a cremation funeral in Texas.
+There are various options for conducting a cremation funeral in Texas.

 You can hold a funeral service with the deceased present prior to cremation or conduct the cremation and hold a memorial with the ashes present or not present.

 Today, we are embracing more novel and alternative memorialization ceremonies.
 Life celebrations can even be held in locations other than places of worship.
-Celebrants are leading and officiating at memorial services, as well as traditional clergy and ministers.
+Celebrants, as well as traditional clergy and ministers, are leading and officiating at memorial services.

 Texas direct cremation service providers – cremation costs & packages